 The contrast was stark -- most notably on national news coverage.
 I've always been bothered by the lack of national news in our local papers and consequently I use the internet and . . .

 On August 24, the Wheeling Intelligencer used the anniversary of its founding to once again tell its readers why the Intelligencer is so important to the Ohio Valley:

 Now more than ever, The Intelligencer strives to be the reliable, accurate provider of information for our readers.
-The so-called “Information Age” often resembles one of those . . .
+The so-called “Information Age” often resembles . . .

 Note -- When the House Ethics Committee slapped local representative David McKinley on the wrists earlier this week, I decided not to comment -- in the great scheme of things, this was the most minimal of punishments and not all that important.
 However, when this morning's Intelligencer carried Mike Myer's righteous defense of . . .